 And any decision to go against the grain and listen to her inner voice requires her to be extremely vulnerable when it would be much easier to go along with what she’s pressured to do by other people.
-There’s a telling moment in the movie where Radha, who usually wears a do-rag that completely covers her hair, decides to take off this headpiece, and it’s symbolic of her shedding a self-protective shell and showing her true self.
+There’s a telling moment in the movie where Radha, who usually wears a head wrap that completely covers her hair, decides to take off this head wrap, and it’s symbolic of her shedding a self-protective shell and showing her true self.

 “The Forty-Year-Old Version” is also an incisive commentary on artistic integrity and how it’s often at odds with financial offers that artists can get.
 At some point, artists who expect to be paid for their work must ask themselves: “Is this monetary offer in line with my values?
 If it isn’t, is it worth compromising my integrity for what I would be paid?
 And how much control of my work do I want to give to other people?”

 The music of “The 40-Year-Old Version” is a mixture of mostly hip-hop and jazz, which perfectly exemplify the two artistic worlds that Radha inhabits in the story: the rough, street-oriented world of rap and the more refined, traditional world of theater.
 In addition to “Poverty Porn,” original songs with Blank’s lyrics include “This Is 40,” “F.Y.O.V.,” “Mamma May I,” “”Pound Da Poundcakes” and “WMWBWB,” which stands for “White Man With a Black Woman’s Butt,” a reference to a scene in a movie when Radha sees a white man with a very round and large bottom.